fivetran/dbt_github_source/README.md

 This package models GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/GitHub).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit).

-This package is designed enrich your Fivetran data by doing the following:
+This package enriches your Fivetran data by doing the following:
-* Add descriptions to tables and columns that are synced using Fivetran
+* Adds descriptions to tables and columns that are synced using Fivetran
-* Add freshness tests to source data
+* Adds freshness tests to source data
-* Add column-level testing where applicable.
+* Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-* Model staging tables, which will be used in our transform package
+* Models staging tables, which will be used in our transform package

 ## Models

 This package contains staging models, designed to work simultaneously with our [GitHub modeling package](https://github.com/fivetran/dbt_github).
-The staging models are designed to:
+The staging models:
 * Remove any rows that are soft-deleted
 * Name columns consistently across all packages:
     * Boolean fields are prefixed with `is_` or `has_`